MoralCode/hyp/README.md

 ```

 Alternatively, the linked items can be automatically collected.
 The resulting structure will be the same.
+The LINKS definitions in the responders will be used to identify the linked items in the provided data recursively.
+If the same element is referenced multiple times (identified by the id only), the last entry will be used.

 ```python
 post = {